magnars/optimus/README.md

 ## So how does this work in development mode?

-The given paths are used unchanged.
+The paths are used unchanged.
 So given this example:

 ```cl
 (-> app